 Flexibility |

-Traditional mediclaim policies generally do not cover expenses for day-care procedure, but some modern mediclaim have started including limited coverage for day-care procedures.
+Traditional mediclaim policies usually do not, but modern ones may include limited coverage for day-care treatments.